sidesbutgithub/personalBlog/README.md

-#personalBlog
+# personalBlog

-a web app for a personal blog with posts stroed in either the file system or a remote db (to be decided)
+backend api for a blog with posts stored in a json file in the filesystem, including https verification for users